 Can anyone resist a creamy and fresh cucumber and garlic yogurt dip?
-This dip is the perfect accompaniment to any Mediterranean meal or used as a dip with pita bread and vegetables or as I love have it, on fresh bread with some crumbled feta over the top!
+This dip is the perfect accompaniment to any Mediterranean meal, used as a dip with pita bread and vegetables or as I love to have it, on fresh bread with some crumbled feta over the top!
 Holy Heavens Yum!

 1. Use tzatziki as a sauce for meats.
 Adding tzatziki to gyros is probably the most popular, but the sauce works with all protein.
 I especially love it with grilled chicken, steamed fish or roasted lamb.